 However, when you move from this most central area, Belgrade is in a desperate state.
 Building after building, street after street are in a really terrible state.
 I’ve already written about this side of the city in my post “Decadent Belgrade”.
 Nothing has really changed since that post.
 Of course, you will see some newly restored facades, but that’s just a drop in the ocean.
 I don’t know if they will ever manage to tilt the balance to the point where there will be more restored than dilapidated buildings.

 Unfortunately, there is no money for such huge restoration works.
 You can only imagine how much it would cost to restore the whole city.

 But, why am I mentioning this?
-Well, if you visit Belgrade for the first time, don’t despair when you see that aspect of the city.
+Well, if you are visiting Belgrade for the first time, don’t despair when you see that aspect of the city.
 It’s just the facades.
 You will find excellent restaurants, bars, coffee shops and bakeries even in the worst looking areas.
 I know that Belgrade’s grim side may be disheartening.
 When I lived there, I never paid attention, it was normal to me.

 Anyway, when you get used to it, you will very much enjoy your stay in Belgrade.
-It’s good value for money, there aren’t many places in Europe where you can eat and drink in fabulous places, at such a low cost.
+It’s a good value for money, there aren’t many places in Europe where you can eat and drink in fabulous places, at such a low cost.

 It’s a shame that the city is in such a bad state.
 Belgrade has many beautiful buildings, but you can’t really see it.
 Although, it’s precisely why everything costs so much less compared with the Western European countries.
-I suppose it’s a fair trade off.
+I suppose it’s a fair trade.
 Simply, Serbia is a poor country.

 In my six months in Belgrade, I followed several major new projects.
 One of them was Sava Square, a big square in front of the former railway station.
 As part of the wider Belgrade Waterfront project, they closed and moved the railway station to a different location and started to regenerate this historic area.